18 cheap (and free) things to do with kids to keep them entertained during the school holidays

 5. Spend a day at the beach

-Don’t forget to stay hydrated in the sunshine!
-We have the perfect bottle for your adventure.
-The Super Sparrow Water Bottle in Jade is a hardwearing stainless steel water bottle complete with both a sports and loop cap.
-Designed for longevity, it won’t split, crack or leak so you can enjoy peace of mind.
+Don’t forget to stay hydrated in the sunshine – reusable bottles ensure plastic doesn’t end up in the sea.
+The Super Sparrow Water Bottle is a hardwearing stainless steel water bottle complete with both a sports and loop cap.
+Designed for longevity, it won’t crack or leak, so you can enjoy peace of mind.

 kids-beach-1440-x-1120